 "Frame Edge Shading" is darkening along the edges or in the corners of the frame due to camera hoods or production flags being partially in frame.

 Frame edge shading impacts the Content Quality of the asset.
-Customer experience is negatively impacted by anything that might obscure visual content.
+Member experience is negatively impacted by anything that might obscure visual content.
 This can also be a revealing visual cue to the filmmaking process, removing the suspension of disbelief.
 This may be creative intent to create a more "film-like" experience or may also be creative “vignetting” implemented during color correction to add depth to an otherwise “flatly” lit scene.